-The school operates a separate safer recruitment process as part of its Recruitment Policy https://www.warblington.hants.sch.uk/wp-content/uploads/2017/07/Policy-Recruitment-April-2016_0.pdf.
+The school operates a separate safer recruitment process as part of its Recruitment Policy Recruitment Policy.
 On all recruitment panels there is at least one member who has undertaken safer recruitment training.

 The recruitment process checks the identity, criminal record (enhanced DBS), mental and physical capacity, right to work in the U.K., professional qualification and seeks confirmation of the applicant's experience and history through references.